Concerns Regarding Coronavirus (SARS-CoV-2, COVID-19)

 What we are Doing to Protect our Clinical Environment from COVID-19 Exposure

-- By way of Executive Order No. GA-18, our schedule is now open for routine appointments.
-All routine appointments previously scheduled will proceed.
-Our appointments will be staggered to allow for time to thoroughly disinfect and sanitize each exam room.
+- Our appointments are staggered to allow for time to thoroughly disinfect and sanitize each exam room.
 We encourage our patients to schedule and stay up to date with their annual wellness exams, as it remains a vital part of reducing your risk of getting sick and living a longer, healthier life.

 - All consultations and illnesses will first be evaluated via a virtual visit (also known as telemedicine), which is available for our established patients.
 Please call (512) 453-3542 or email firstname.lastname@example.org to schedule a virtual visit appointment.
 Virtual visits include phone call, text, FaceTime, Zoom, or other means of video chat.
 Our patients can also reach Dr. Rhodes directly outside of our office hours.
 A virtual visit will allow us to determine the best location for you to be evaluated.
 In some cases, a phone call may allow you to avoid an in-person evaluation, which helps minimize exposure to the public.